Liudas97/Final-Project/README.md

 Steps:

 1. Getting data from URL (https://www.formula1.com/en/results.html)
-2. Getting needed data from url as table using Beautiful soup and indicate analysis method (html.parser)
+2. Getting needed data from URL as a table using Beautiful Soup and indicate analysis method (html.parser)
-3. Using "if" and "for" received data inserted into table in Postgres
+3. Using "if" and "for" received data inserted into the table

 ### final_project.py